cteerara/UbuntuInstallEssential/README.md

 Vim is an in-terminal text editor.
 It's really useful if you want to edit a text file quickly.
 I've added some templates that should auto load of a new file is open with vim with an appropriate extension and a couple useful vim plugins to make things a little easher.
 If you want more plugins, see pathogen vim plugin manager.

 ### InstallTex.sh (Optional and very untested)
 Basic latex interpreter in case you want to edit latex file on your system.
-This one is pretty barebone.
+This one is pretty barebone and not very well tested.

 ### InstallFenics.sh (Optional)
-Fenics installation through debian package manager lifted straight from the fenics website.
+Fenics installation through Debian package manager lifted straight from the fenics website.
 You don't need to install from source.

 ### TestCompilers.sh
 Run this script to see if the compilers and python packages are installed.
-It just compile and run a basic program.
+It just compile and run a basic program in each languages.